 Be Cyber Smart

-Whether or not you are considering a major financial purchase like buying a home, there are some simple but important ways you can protect yourself from online fraud and identity theft.
+There are some simple, but important, ways you can help protect yourself online from fraud and identity theft.

 Your first and most critical line of defense for cyber security is your password.

 The number of ways criminals can trick you into clicking and revealing personal identity or financial information is steadily growing.

 A strong password can help protect your online accounts, but it is important to stay vigilant online, even when you are not logged into an account.
 The websites you visit and information you share can often be accessed by others and used to gain access to your personal and financial information.

 Whenever you spend time online, consider the following online safety suggestions:

 Your web browser is your gateway to the Internet.
 Because we spend so much time online, exploiting vulnerabilities in web browsers has become a popular way for bad actors to compromise computer systems.
 Regularly update your browser, or enable automatic updates, to ensure that you are protecting yourself and your computer from known security issues.
 Additionally, review your browser’s privacy settings, where you can block pop-ups, advertisements, and limit the information your browser shares with the websites you visit.6

 Before entering any personal or financial information online, confirm that your connection to a website is secure.
 You can validate this by checking that the website begins with “https” or shows a lock icon in your browser’s address field.
 These signs indicate that your data is encrypted when shared between your browser and the website.